 Certain students-some with disabilities and some classified as English learners-may be eligible for exemptions, accommodations, or deferred testing.
-An admission, review, and dismissal (ARD) committee meeting will be convened if a student receiving special education services in grade 5 or 8 fails to meet satisfactory performance after the first STAAR administrations in reading or math.
+An admission, review, and dismissal (ARD) committee meeting will be convened if a student receiving special education services in grade 8 fails to meet satisfactory performance after the first STAAR administrations in reading or math.
 For more information, see the principal, school counselor, or special education director.

-A student at or above grade 3 who does not perform satisfactorily on his or her state-mandated examinations will participate in special instructional programs designed to improve performance.
+A student who does not perform satisfactorily on his or her state-mandated examinations will participate in special instructional programs designed to improve performance.
 The district will notify the parent of their child's participation in this program.
 The student may be required to participate in this instruction before or after normal school hours or outside of the normal school year.
 Failure of a student to attend these programs may result in violations of required school attendance as well as the student not being promoted to the next grade level.

-For a junior high-school student who does not perform satisfactorily on his or her state-mandated examinations, a school official will prepare a personal graduation plan (PGP).
+For a junior high-school student who does not perform satisfactorily on his or her statemandated examinations, a school official will prepare a personal graduation plan (PGP).
 School officials will also develop a PGP for a junior high-school student who is determined by the district to be unlikely to earn a high school diploma within five years of high school enrollment.
 The plan will, among other items, identify the student's educational goals, address the parent's educational expectations for the student, and outline an intensive instruction program for the student.
-[See the principal and policy EIF(LEGAL)for more information.]
+[See the principal and policy EIF(LEGAL) for more information.]
 For a student receiving special education services, the student's IEP may serve as the student's PGP and would therefore be developed by the student's ARD committee.
-[See Personal Graduation Plans for information related to the development of personal graduation plans for high school students.]